openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/parvocellularOculomotorNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Parvocellular oculomotor nucleus' is a brainstem nucleus and midbrain nucleus.
-It is part of the midbrain tegmentum.
+   :definition: Is a brainstem nucleus and midbrain nucleus.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002141) ('is_a' and 'relationship')]
-   :description: Nucleus that is part of the oculomotor nerve complex consisting of preganglionic parasympathetic neurons situated close to the midline at the level of the superior colliculus (Heimer, the Human Brain and Spinal Cord, 1994, pg 244).
+   :description: Nucleus that is part of the oculomotor nerve complex consisting of preganglionic parasympathetic neurons situated close to the midline at the level of the superior colliculus (Heimer, the Human Brain and Spinal Cord, 1994, pg 244) [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002141)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108563
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002141#parvocellular-oculomotor-nucleus-1
    :name: parvocellular oculomotor nucleus